gunavara/gunavara/README.md

-- 👋 Hi, I’m @gunavara
+- 👋 Hi, I’m @gunavara.
 - 👀 I’m interested in backend and frontend web development.
-- 🌱 I’m currently learning CSS on Laracasts as a part of my #100daysofcode challenge!
-(Started on 20th March 2022)
+- 🌱 I’m currently learning CSS and Laravel.
-- 💞️ I’m looking to collaborate on anything that would help all of us learn.
+- 💞️ Hit me up if you would like to join me on my learning journey.
-- 📫 How to reach me on twitter: @gunavarablog/@gunavara
+- 📫 How to reach me on twitter: @gunavarablog/@gunavara.

 <!---
 gunavara/gunavara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.